Nobby Wirkowski

 In 1963, Argonauts General Manager Lew Hayman promoted Wirkowski to the head coaching position after Lou Agase was fired.
 He served as the Argonauts head coach through the 1964 season, after which he was promoted to Director of Player Personnel.
 He served in that role through the 1967 season.

 After the 1967 season Wirkowski was approached by York University.
 York was looking at starting a football program and needed a coach who could build a team 'from scratch.'
 He accepted the offer from York and was named Athletic Director and Head football coach and joined the Faculty of Physical Education as a professor.
-He coached York from 1968–1975 and from 1988–89, and was an associate coach for the 1984 and 1987 seasons.
+He coached York from 1968 to 1975 and from 1988 to 1989, and was an associate coach for the 1984 and 1987 seasons.

 He is a member of the Miami University Athletic Hall of Fame and the Mississauga Hall of Fame.

 On October 15, 2014, Wirkowski died with his family at his side at the age of 88.